Code-Institute-Submissions/the_appleshop/README.md

 * A filter settings dropdown to filter search results
 * Email functionality for password reset and customer queries.
 * For legal conformity, a GDPR statement for real shop environment would be mandatory.
+* A stock management to check desired amount on cart against stock.